List of IGPX characters: Other team members

 Miss Satomi's assistant.
 She's always the one to cheer up her fellow members of Team Satomi when they are depressed.
 Once, when Miss Satomi talked about dropping out of the race between Team Satomi and Team Velshtein after Amy got sent to the hospital in the White Snow race, Jesse was the one to convince her otherwise, inspiring Andrei to temporarily replace Amy as Midfielder.

 Team Black Egg

 The team from Argentina that has a very distinct racing style: They place emphasis on defense rather than offense, preferring agility, smokescreens, and similar tactics to avoid attacks and concentrate on racing.
 Since the IGPX is descended from a battle sport, this strategy completely bowls over most teams.
-They unfortunately placed sixth in Season 1.
+They placed sixth in Season 1.
 Finishing last place in Season 1 led to their demotion to the IG-2.
 Their place in the IG-1 is filled by a team promoted from the IG-2, Team White Snow.
 Their mechs are equipped with hologram projectors and smokescreens, the likes of which scramble enemy opponents when their mechs are in the smoke.